 The peculiarities surrounding this name continue when we search for a possible etymology and meaning of it, because there is almost nothing in the Hebrew of the Bible that even remotely looks like it (no זיף, no זוף, no זפף, no זפה).

-It's obviously possible that our name was constructed from a word that existed in Hebrew but simply never made it into the Bible, but it's also possible that Ziph isn't a normal word but something scrambled, perhaps by some cypher (as there is the Athbash cypher which gave us the names Leb-kamai and Sheshach).
+It's obviously possible that our name was constructed from a word that existed in Hebrew but simply never made it into the Bible, but it's also possible that Ziph isn't a normal word but something scrambled, perhaps by some cipher (as there is the Athbash cipher which gave us the names Leb-kamai and Sheshach).

 For a meaning of the name Ziph, NOBSE Study Bible Name List reads Refining Place but leaves no explanation (and reads Lent for the nearly identical name Ziphah).
 Alfred Jones (Dictionary of Old Testament Proper Names) maintains that our name comes from an unused root זוף (zup), which would have meant to borrow, and hence proposes Borrowed.
 BDB Theological Dictionary offers no interpretation of this name.

-Here at Abarim Publications we guess that upon reading this name, a Hebrew audience would have had strongest associations with the noun זפת (zepet), and probably a root it was derived off.
-What that root might have meant is obviously unclear, but perhaps there is a narrative parallel between the hiding of Moses among the Nile's reeds and the hiding of David in the wilderness of Ziph.
+Here at Abarim Publications we guess that upon reading this name, a Hebrew audience would have had strongest associations with the noun זפת (zepet), and probably a root it was derived from.
+What that root might have meant is obviously unclear, but perhaps there is a narrative parallel between the hiding of Moses among the Nile's reeds in a pitch-covered basket and the hiding of David in the wilderness of Ziph.